Lightning-AI/litdata/README.md

 3. Convert Debug Log to trace JSON:

-    - Use litracer to convert the generated log file into a JSON file suitable for visualization.
+    - Use litracer to convert the generated log file into a trace JSON file.
 This command uses 100 workers for conversion:

     ```bash
       litracer litdata_debug.log -o litdata_trace.json -w 100
     ```